MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 ## Azure Active Directory (Organizational) Authentication

-The FHIR Power Query connector supports OAuth authentication for FHIR servers that are secured with [Azure Active Directory](https://azure.microsoft.com/services/active-directory/).
+The Power Query connector for FHIR supports OAuth authentication for FHIR servers that are secured with [Azure Active Directory](https://azure.microsoft.com/services/active-directory/).

 To use Azure Active Directory authentication, select **Organizational account** when connecting.